-We are a public stock company with variable capital stock.
+We are a stock investment promotion corporation with variable capital stock.
 Our capital stock has a fixed part and may have a variable part.
-As of the date hereof, our subscribed and paid-in capital stock consists of 50,000 shares representing the fixed portion of the capital stock, Series "A" and 545,758,505 shares representing the variable portion of the Series "B", at no face value.
+As of the date hereof, our subscribed and paid-in capital stock consists of 50,000 shares representing the fixed portion of the capital stock, Series "A" and 645,758,505 shares representing the variable portion of the Series "B", at no face value.
 No portion of the subscribed and paid capital stock has been paid in kind.